What is a Relational Database?

-- Relational feature sets are critical to a large proportion of enterprise applications.
+- Relational feature sets are still critical to a large proportion of enterprise applications.

 - ACID compliance is a core database requirement that many new players lack (particularly NoSQL).

-- SQL compliance allows existing DBA resources to easily learn and administrate Altibase, and eliminates costly retraining and the need to hire additional resources.
+- SQL compliance allows existing DBA resources to easily learn and administrate Altibase, and eliminates the need for costly retraining and additional hiring.

 - Migrating systems using legacy relational databases to a new database that also supports relational features is exponentially less complex.